 All Melons (with the exception of Watermelons) are of the same species, C. melo, so can be interbred to create new varieties.
 There are, however, several recognized C. melo varietal groups.

-greener with rather sparser netting.
-They are only moderately sweet so should
+but greener with rather sparser netting.
+They are only moderately sweet

-be selected with a fair amount of flex at the flower end to assure ripeness.
-I
+so should be selected with a fair amount of flex at the flower end to

 Market size varies widely from 6 inches long and 1-1/4 inches diameter to 21 inches long and 2-1/2 inches diameter but they can grow to a yard long and over 3 inches in diameter.
 They are very much like a cucumber in structure and in taste, if raw.
 The skin is very thin and tender and is almost never peeled.
 Smaller sizes are often pickled and the resulting pickles have a rather different flavor from cucumber pickles.

-(May to July) and are grown as a garden vegetable in Florida and other
+California (May to July) and are grown as a garden vegetable in Florida

-suitable areas, but I understand they're almost impossible to find fresh in
+and other suitable areas, but I understand they're almost impossible to

 Details and Cooking.